 Dreaming of owning a flower farm is so much fun.
-You get to grow cut flowers, and be surrounded by beauty all summer long.
+You get to grow cut flowers and be surrounded by beauty all summer long.
 But who are you going to sell all of those cut flowers from your garden to?
-Where can you sell them, and is there more options that bouquet subscriptions?
+Where can you sell them, and are there more options than bouquet subscriptions?

 In this post, I’m giving you 15 ideas for selling your cut flowers, which can work for large operations or small.
 Pick 1-3 that make the most sense for you and your situation.
 Don’t try to do them all at the same time!

-(If you prefer your content in video format, watch this video instead.
-And make sure to subscribe to my channel so you don’t miss the year long series I’m recording on how I make money from my backyard flower farm.)
+If you prefer your content in video format, watch the videos below.
+And make sure to subscribe to my channel so you don’t miss my Backyard Business series on how I make money from my backyard flower farm!